jwardbond/jwardbond.github.io/_posts/reviews/books/2021-04-03-hillbilly-elegy-jd-vance.md

 Woops sorry that last one is from JD Vance's Mamaw.

 I really enjoyed this book as a memoir because I tried not to think of it as anything more.
 I appreciate that it was about a culture I knew **nothing** about, but I didn't pretend it was a magical window into the complete understanding of millions of rust-belt americans, it didn't "explain trump", and it didn't do much to educate me on the sources/solutions to the inequality it described.
 It was a depressingly entertaining success story of a man who worked his a** off to get where he is.
 That's it.

+---

+<sup>1.
+There is definitely an (intersectionality) argument to be made here that even if the point of the book wasn't to address other forms of inequality, it should have at least acknowledged them more than it did.</sup>